Deprime/ideas-api/README.md

 ## Setup

 - In postgres create a database which will be used in by this app
-- make a copy of `.env.sample` evironment cofig file and rename it to `.env`
+- make a copy of `.env.sample` environment cofig file and rename it to `.env`
 - In `.env` change next variabales according to your Postgres settings for created DB:
   - `DB_DATABASE`
   - `DB_USERNAME`